cjabradshaw/cjabradshaw/README.md

 - [create a DOI for your data/code 💻](https://github.com/CABAH/assignDOI)

 ### _Other_
-- [Anemometer function](https://github.com/cjabradshaw/Anemometer): A handy function to create a simple anemometer plot for anywhere in the world in R
+- [anemometer function](https://github.com/cjabradshaw/Anemometer): A handy function to create a simple anemometer 🌬️ plot for anywhere in the world in R
 - [my papers sorted by Altmetric score (only the top-scoring papers included)](https://cjabradshaw.github.io/AltmetricBradshaw/)
 - [💯 papers 📖 every ecologist should read](https://github.com/cjabradshaw/HIPE)
 - [gun deaths 💀 ~ gun 🔫 ownership analysis](https://github.com/cjabradshaw/guns)